Strictly speaking, you do not need an attorney for a Social Security disability appeal – you can file and go through the process alone.

 You have 60 days from receiving notice of the SSA’s initial determination to file for reconsideration.
 You then have 60 days from notice of the reconsideration results to file for a hearing, 60 days from the hearing decision to ask for an Appeals Council review, and 60 days from that decision to file a court case.

 Appeals can take a long time, and the waiting period between stages can be anywhere from six months up to a year and a half.
-In fact, according to the SSA, the national average for processing ALJ hearings was 307 days in 2022.
+In fact, according to the SSA, the national average for processing ALJ hearings was 450 days as of the second quarter in 2023.

 Unfortunately, our attorneys cannot eliminate the wait times between the steps of your appeal.
-However, they can make sure that you are prepared for each step and will work to resolve your claim during the early stages.
+However, they can ensure you are ready for each step and will work to resolve your claim during its early stages.
 Our Social Security disability attorneys can:

 - Evaluate your initial application to determine the reasons for your denial

-- Help you gather new or missing medical evidence, financial information, and work history
+- Gather new or missing medical evidence, financial information, and work history

 - Correct clerical or technical errors on your application